noprobelm/nay/README.md

 # Not *Another* Yaourt

-`nay` is a wrapper for pacman that includes support for AUR package management.
+`nay` is a wrapper for pacman which includes support for AUR packages.
 It can be used in the same way as `pacman`, with additional features.

 ## USE AT YOUR OWN RISK